booploops/Cider-Butterchurn/README.md

 This plugin has been ported from Apple Music Electron to Cider 1.x to Cider 2.x.

 The code around this is of *questionable* quality.
 Mainly ported as proof of concept but will be improved over time as the Cider Plugin API and this plugin matures.
 As most of the code is a straight import from a JS only project a lot of TS rules have been disabled.

-## Future Goals
-✅ Change the configuration UI to use a Vue Web Component ✅ Integrate properly with the Butterchurn NPM package
-- Properly register as an Immersive backdrop instead of overlaying on top of the existing one

 ## Credits